MAKOMO/mongo2neo4j/example/README.md

 }
 ```

-The **sublabels configuration** creates additional Neo4j label for the value found in the subscription field (wich are either `free`, `home`, `pro` or no value) for each object in the `user` collection.
-A postfix `_user` will be added to each label and the objec ts which do not have any value will get the `no subscription` label.
+The **sublabels configuration** creates an additional Neo4j label for the value found in the subscription field (which are either `free`, `home`, `pro` or no value in our sample data) for each object in the `user` collection.
+A postfix `_user` will be added to each label and the objects which do not have any value will get the `no subscription` label.

-The **relations configuration** furthermore adds an additional relationship to the Neo4j graph from objects in the `user` collection to objects in the `countries` collection whenever the field `country` match the field `isoname`.
+The **relations configuration** furthermore adds an additional relationship to the Neo4j graph from objects in the `user` collection to objects in the `countries` collection whenever the field `country` matches the field `isoname`.

 Given this configuration the resulting Neo4j graph schema looks as follows (shows the labels used in the graph data and all relationships in between them):

 ![graph database schema of generated sample data in Neo4j](images/neo4j-graph-schema.png)

+The objects of each collection get at least one Neo4j label named after the collection name (`user`, `orders`, `products`, `countries`).
+However, there is an additional label called `orders_products`.
+That label is created by mongo2neo4j automatically and assigned to each JSON object in the array of the products slot of the objects in the orders collection (gray box in the picture above).

-Note: you can skip data generation and data import by [importing the also supplied Neo4j dump](https://neo4j.com/docs/desktop-manual/current/operations/create-from-dump/) (`neo4j.dump`) directly into a Neo4j DBMS.
+Note: you can skip data generation and data import by [importing the also supplied Neo4j dump](https://neo4j.com/docs/desktop-manual/current/operations/create-from-dump/) (file `neo4j.dump`) directly into a Neo4j DBMS.

 # Explore the graph data with SemSpect